AutoMapper/AutoMapper/docs/Flattening.md

 The order of the parameters in the `IncludeMembers` call is relevant.
 When mapping a destination member, the first match wins, starting with the source object itself and then with the included child objects in the order you specified.
 So in the example above, `Name` is mapped from the source object itself and `Description` from `InnerSource` because it's the first match.

-Note that this matching is static, it happens and configuration time, not at `Map` time, and the runtime types of the child objects are not considered.
+Note that this matching is static, it happens at configuration time, not at `Map` time, and the runtime types of the child objects are not considered.

 IncludeMembers integrates with `ReverseMap`.
 An included member will be reversed to
 ```c#